Priority Groundwater Management Areas

 The PGMA process provided in Chapter 35 of the Texas Water Code is implemented by TCEQ rules that outline procedures for the designation of PGMAs and address issues related to the creation of GCDs in areas which have been designated as PGMAs.
 These TCEQ rules are contained in Title 30, Texas Administrative Code (TAC), §293.19 and §§294.41–294.44.
 The rules were amended in August 2012 to implement statutory changes made by the 82nd Legislature, 2011.

-Priority Groundwater Management Areas and Groundwater Conservation Districts, Report to the 83rd Texas Legislature: Published in January 2013, this report provides information to the legislative leadership on activities undertaken during the preceding two years relating to the study and designation of PGMAs and the creation and operation of GCDs.
-This report has been prepared by TCEQ and TWDB, with assistance from TPWD, the State Auditor's Office (SAO), and TAES.
-The report fulfills the requirements of Texas Water Code (TWC), Section 35.018.
+Priority Groundwater Management Areas and Groundwater Conservation Districts, Report to the 85th Texas Legislature: Published in January 2017, this report provides information to the executive and legislative leadership on activities undertaken during the preceding two years relating to the creation of Groundwater Conservation Districts (GCDs, or districts), the study and designation of Priority Groundwater Management Areas (PGMAs), and the operation of GCDs.
+This report was prepared by the Texas Commission on Environmental Quality (TCEQ, or Commission) and the Texas Water Development Board (TWDB) to fulfill the requirements of Texas Water Code (TWC), Section 35.018.

 Studies, Study Areas, and Designated PGMAs